Practice-Informed, Practice-Ready: An AI security incident taxonomy: Why cybersecurity reporting falls short for AI security incidents

 \subsection{Immaturity of AI security mitigations}

-The high number of attack instantiations is related to the high dimensional data and thus the curse of dimensionality~\cite{bishop2006pattern}.
+The high number of attack instantiations is related to the high dimensional data and thus the curse of dimensionality~\cite{bishop2006pattern} 4,13{ in addition to the inherent stochasticity of AI}.
 This complexity makes it hard to cover all attacks, including the ones not described so far~\cite{meng2022adversarial}.
 There are some defenses, such as verification for evasion attacks, which are reliable on smaller models~\cite{meng2022adversarial}, and some attacks like poisoning are rather well understood in terms of attack and defense trade-offs~\cite{cina_wild_2022}.
-Yet, for most larger models and attacks, evaluating defenses has been shown to be hard~\cite{carlini2019evaluating,tramer2020adaptive,shokri2020bypassing,andriushchenko2024jailbreaking}; often leading to an arms race where the non-covered samples need to be found for a given defense~\cite{tramer2020adaptive}.
-Consequently, implementing or only recommending mitigations within AI security can be difficult.
-This is in stark contrast to cybersecurity, where many vulnerabilities can be fixed~\cite{carvalho2014heartbleed}.
+Yet, for most larger models and attacks, evaluating defenses has been shown to be hard~\cite{carlini2019evaluating,tramer2020adaptive,shokri2020bypassing,andriushchenko2024jailbreaking}; often leading to an arms race where the defense's blind spots must continually be identified~\cite{tramer2020adaptive}.
+9{As an example, consider image classification.
+An image in HD consists of at least $1280\times720\times3$ pixels, where we assume RGB encoding.
+The corresponding feature space has over 2.5 million features, where on each or a combination thereof, a vulnerability may exist.
+Securing this space is difficult, even if the threshold were not learned but was known.} 4{In addition, the exact details of a model remain, due to its stochastic properties, hard to evaluate.
+Moreover, it is challenging to visualize these 2.5 million dimensions.
+In other words, especially models that can handle more complex problems, such as HD image classification, are opaque, further challenging the evaluation of defenses~\cite{tramer2020adaptive}.} Consequently, implementing or only recommending mitigations within AI security can be difficult.
+This is in stark contrast to cybersecurity, where many vulnerabilities can be fixed~\cite{carvalho2014heartbleed} \typo{(albeit it may also be hard to find them)}.